openhybrid/documentation/00_Getting_Started.md

 This Site will provide you with all the information you need to get started to play with openhybrid

-Current contents in differnt sections of the site :<br>
+Current contents in different sections of the site :<br>
 <li>Design Guidelines - The basic principles behind Openhybrid</li>
 <li>Reality Editor    - Information about the multitool for OpenHybrid </li>
 <li>OpenHybrid        - Information about the Openhybrid Platform </li>